OISF/suricata-verify/README.md

 	    # Find a substring in a field
 		engine.message.__find: script failed

+        # Check if a string starts with an expected value
+        engine.message.__startswith: "This is the start of the string"

+        # Check if a string ends with an expected value
+        engine.message.__endswith: "the end of a string"

   - shell:
       # A simple shell check.
 If the command exits with a non-0 exit code the
       # check will fail.
 The script is run in the output directory of the